In the French kitchen with kids

 Where to buy French Food for Everyone: le goûter (after school snacks)

-Buy French food for Everyone: le goûter (after-school snacks) on Amazon (this link should bring you to the Amazon store closest to you – affiliate link)
+Buy French food for Everyone: le goûter (after-school snacks) on Amazon (this affiliate link will bring you to the Amazon store geographically closest to you)

 French Food for Everyone: le dîner (dinner)

 This second chapter of French Food for Everyone showcases twelve recipes to make and enjoy for dinner.
 Often, when people hear “French food” they assume the recipe will be too complicated, the ingredients too hard to find, the techniques too fussy for them to attempt at home.
 In In the French kitchen with kids, I proved otherwise.
 Children and adults alike all over the world discovered that French food was easy to make at home.
 That good quality ingredients can be transformed with simple techniques to make delicious dishes.

 These dozen recipes are by no means representative of the breadth of French cuisine; rather these are dishes I have come to love over the years living in and travelling to France.
 Nostalgic dishes (Bavette à l’échalote), comfort food dishes (Tartiflette) and Bistro favourites (Daube de Boeuf) meet beloved classics like Poulet rôti (roast chicken but with a quick twist).